Shunli-Wang/CubeRobot/README.md

 - Note that the `inc/color.c` is the most important file because it performs the **Color Recognition Task** and **Cube Solving Task**.
 - The `src/main_camera.c` performs communication with STM32 and basic logic of trigger the solving action.

 As we developed this project in [CCS5.5 IDE environment](https://blog.csdn.net/u010398722/article/details/78298948), we have also provide the original CCS project files in `others/CubeRobot_CCS-5.5_Project.zip`.
+Note that the solving algorithm of the Rubik's Cube is borrowed from [Thistlethwaite's 52-move algorithm](https://www.jaapsch.net/puzzles/thistle.htm).
+We thank Jaap Scherphuis for his wonderful realization.

 ## STM32 (Control System)
 In the `CubeRobot_STM32` directory, we release all code of the control system.
 These code aims to control the coordination of 4 stepping motors and 4 steering gears.
 The steering gear controls the forward and backward movement of the mechanical arm, and the stepping motor controls the rotation angle.